 This dark and despair-inducing fallacy has primitive roots in the earliest human mythologies and their misread of the cyclical patterns of the natural world.
 Early people did not have the larger historical perspective to fully understand the cyclical rhythms of the natural world, such as the multi-million year ice-age eras with roughly 100,000 year cycles of glaciations punctuated by interglacial periods.

-John Pfeiffer in “Explosion: An Inquiry into the Origins of Art and Religion” suggests that early people of some 100,000 years ago held a belief in an original golden age.
+John Pfeiffer in “Explosion: An Inquiry into the Origins of Art and Religion” suggests that early people of some 100,000 years ago may have held a belief in an original golden age.

 What happened around that time that may have given rise to the myth of decline from a better past?
 I would suggest that the myth of decline toward disaster could have arisen from the experience of the end of the previous Eemian interglacial (130,000 to 115,000 years ago).
 Some studies argue the end of that interglacial may have been quite sudden, occurring in under just a few centuries (note, for example, https://www.esd.ornl.gov/projects/qen/transit.html, https://www.climate-policy-watcher.org/abrupt-climate/eemian-rapid-climate-change.html ).
 That would have imprinted the memory of a better past (original golden age or paradise, Eden) during the warmer interglacial followed by the descent into the threatening cold of an oncoming glaciation (known as the Wisconsin glaciation in North America) that made survival more difficult.
 That experience and memory of decline from a better past may have been passed down to succeeding generations in myths of degeneration toward a worsening world.